 Discovering...

 Morocco is the 6th largest olive oil producer in the world and the 2nd largest in Africa, with over 1 million hectares of olive groves spanning from the Rif Mountains in the north to the Anti-Atlas in the south.
-The olive tree has been cultivated in Morocco for over 2,500 years, and olive oil remains a cornerstone of Moroccan cuisine, culture, and daily life.
+The olive tree has been cultivated here for over 2,500 years, and olive oil remains a cornerstone of Moroccan cuisine, culture, and daily life.
 The average Moroccan consumes roughly 4 liters of olive oil per year, making it the primary cooking fat in traditional households.

 Under the Plan Maroc Vert (Green Morocco Plan), the country has invested heavily in modernizing olive production while preserving traditional methods.
 Today, Morocco produces approximately 200,000 tonnes of olive oil annually from roughly 100 million olive trees.
 The dominant variety is the Picholine Marocaine, a robust cultivar that thrives in Morocco's semi-arid climate and produces oil with a distinctive peppery character, high polyphenol content, and excellent shelf stability.